Hello, my name's Dr. Annaliesa Anderson, and I'm the Chief Scientific Officer

 I'll be conducting this lecture in two parts.

-antimicrobial resistance is and discuss its emergence and spread.
+The first part will introduce what antimicrobial resistance is, and discuss its emergence and spread.

-don't currently assist against specific pathogens that of
+don't currently exist against specific pathogens of concern for antimicrobial resistance,

 Antimicrobial resistance is a natural evolutionary process.

 It occurs when pathogens - such as bacteria - change, and find ways to resist the effects

 of the drugs that are used to treat them (in this case, antibiotics).

 The pathogens can survive, grow, and spread their resistance to other bacteria, and